JJConsulting/JJMasterData/doc/Documentation/articles/logging.md

 At the root [LogLevel](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-7.0) property, you can set the default LogLevel to log for all `ILogger` sources. <br>
 If you set `LogLevel` inside a property, only that `ILogger` source will be affected.<br>
 You can also specify the settings of each `ILogger` source in their respective properties.
-Check `DbLogger` and `FileLogger` API reference.
+Check <xref:JJMasterData.Commons.Logging.Db.DbLoggerOptions> and <xref:JJMasterData.Commons.Logging.File.FileLoggerOptions> API reference.